S-Corp vs. LLC: What’s the Difference?

 There are two types of corporations that a business owner can set up—an S-corp or C-corp.
 A C-corporation is the traditional type and is subject to a corporate tax on business profits and personal income tax on dividends.

 An S-corporation is a more limited type of corporation.
 An S-corp can have no more than 100 individual shareholders, all of whom must be U.S. citizens or residents, and no more than one class of stock.
 S-corps offer pass-through taxation.
-This means shareholders report business income and losses on their personal tax return and pay their personal income tax rate on any profits.
+This means shareholders report business income and losses on their personal tax returns and pay their personal income tax rate on any profits.

 When you compare LLCs vs. corporations, corporations have more reporting requirements.
 However, a corporation is the best business structure for companies that hope to raise money from investors because shares can be easily provided in exchange for money.
 Like LLCs, corporations offer shareholders limited liability from corporate debts and lawsuits.